-There is no universal language for hand signals on a motorcycle.
-Officially you do not need to use hand signals on a motorcycle with indicators and brake lights.
+There is no universal language for hand signals on a motorcycle and officially there is no need for them on any motorcycle with indicators and brake lights.

-As for other hand signals, there seems to be a vast number of signals, but no consistency or international standard.
+As for other hand signals, there seems to be a vast variety with no consistency or international standard.

 For example, the common signal to alert riders of police ahead is the whirling finger held aloft to indicate the spinning lights on top of a police car.